HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Numerical evaluation

 We use the following datasets for evaluation.
-MNIST~\cite{LeCun2010} is a dataset of $70000$ of $20\times 28$ pixel grayscale images of handwritten digits classified among ten digits (from $0$ to $9$), where each flattened image results in a $784$ dimensional vector.
-Fashion MNIST~\cite{Xiao2017} (FMNIST) is a dataset of $70000$ of $28\times 28$ pixel grayscale images of fashion items (clothing, footwear, and bags) divided into ten classes; each flattened image results in a $784$ dimensional vector.
-Mammals is a synthetic dataset designed to have four well-separated classes, and it consists of $20000$ data points described by $72$ dimensions.
-Embryoid Body (EB) is a single-cell RNA sequencing dataset for embryoid body data generated over $27$ day time course~\cite{Moon2018} divided into five periods of time.
-For this dataset, we aim to visualize the development of the $31000$ cells.
-The experiments were performed in a computed with the following configuration: Intel(R) Core(TM) i7-8700 CPU @ 3.20 GHz, 32 GB RAM, Ubuntu 64 bits, NVIDIA GeForce GTX 1660 Ti 22 GB.
+MNIST~\cite{LeCun2010} is a dataset composed of $70,000$ $28\times 28$ pixel grayscale images of handwritten digits classified into ten classes (from $0$ to $9$), where each flattened image results in a $784$ dimensional vector.
+Fashion MNIST~\cite{Xiao2017} (FMNIST) is a dataset composed of $70,000$ $28\times 28$ pixel grayscale images of fashion items (clothing, footwear, and bags) divided into ten classes; each flattened image results in a $784$ dimensional vector.
+Mammals is a synthetic dataset designed to have four well-separated classes, and it consists of $20,000$ data points described by $72$ dimensions.
+Embryoid Body (EB) is a single-cell RNA sequencing dataset for embryoid body data generated over $27$ days~\cite{Moon2018} divided into five periods.
+For this dataset, we aim to visualize the development of the $31,000$ cells after preprocessing them and using the first 50 principal components to perform the projections.
+Note that, FMNIST, MNIST, and Mammals datasets are meant to produce cohesive clusters after embedding, while the ideal result for Embryoid Body is to provide an understanding of its continuous structures---this is an attempt to understand how HUMAP compares to different techniques regarding their most known characteristics, that is, to cluster data (HSNE, derived from SNE) and to emphasize continuity (Multiscale PHATE derived from PHATE).
+The experiments were performed in a computer with the following configuration: Intel(R) Core(TM) i7-8700 CPU @ 3.20 GHz, 32 GB RAM, Ubuntu 64 bits, NVIDIA GeForce GTX 1660 Ti 22 GB.

-Fig.~\ref{fig:analysis} shows the embeddings for the hierarchy levels.
-HSNE technique does not maintain the structure presented on the top level for all datasets, i.e., while it presents a good relationship among clusters on the top-level embedding, it embeds clusters too close to each other the projection of the whole datasets -- for example, the clusters for mammals dataset on level 0.
-For the EB dataset, it does not present the continuous nature of the biological data.
-Finally, one major issue is that it cannot preserve the mental map throughout hierarchy levels.
+Fig.~\ref{fig:analysis} depicts the embeddings for the hierarchy levels. \wm{HSNE shows a good relationship between clusters in the top-level embedding, but fails to maintain that structure on consecutive embeddings (levels 1 and 0).} The continuous nature of the biological data is not shown for the EB dataset.
+One significant problem, to sum up, is that the mental map cannot be maintained throughout the hierarchy.